Skip to main content

 Private Transfer

 Send shielded tokens to another vault user.
 The sender's note is nullified; a new note for the recipient is created on-chain, encrypted with their viewing key.
 Neither the amount nor the recipient address is visible on-chain.
+A small gasless fee is deducted from the input note at proof-generation time and held as a pending balance inside the shielded pool, credited to whoever submitted the transaction — see who receives the fee.

 Unshield